Physical Therapy (PT)

 PT 742AG — Clinical Experience II

-This 13-week clinical experience is the second in a three-part clinical practice series and follows successful completion of all prior course work.
+This 10-week clinical experience is the second in a three-part clinical practice series and follows successful completion of all prior course work.
 The clinical placement is designed to provide students with an opportunity to advance their clinical application of knowledge and skills learned in the first two years of the program.
 The experience will take place in a variety of settings where the student will practice under the direct supervision of a licensed practicing clinician.
+Students are expected to achieve a minimum “Global Rating” level of 4 on a scale of 0-10 and demonstrate Professional Behavior standards at a minimum of ‘always (100%)’ on the Clinical Internship Evaluation Tool by the end of this experience.

 13 credits